gulpjs/liftoff/README.md

 #### fn(env)

 A function to start your application.
-The `env` will contain the following keys:
+When invoked, `this` will be your instance of Liftoff.
+The `env` param will contain the following keys:

-- `liftoff`: your instance of liftoff
 - `argv`: cli arguments, as parsed by [minimist](https://npmjs.org/package/minimist), or as passed in manually.
 - `cwd`: the current working directory
 - `preload`: an array of modules that liftoff tried to pre-load